 Economics is an applied discipline and makes use of statistical analysis in many courses.
 Students are encouraged to take statistics classes offered by other departments as well as in the economics curriculum.
 However, students should note that if they take a statistics course in the Math Department (MATH 152/252/253/254/352) that they cannot subsequently enroll in ECON166 Theory and Evidence, a required course for the economics major.
 Economics majors who take statistics in the Math Department prior to completing ECON166 will need to consult the Economics Department chair to select an alternative economics course and an additional course taken outside the Department to meet major requirements.
 Students wishing to take statistics in both the math and economics curriculum may take Math254 after taking ECON166.

 Econ100 assumes no prior knowledge of economics.
 Students who have a strong background in high school economics based on AP or IB economics (both microeconomics and macroeconomics) should consider enrolling in 166.
-The Economics Department AP policy can be found here. (link to the AP policy) Students who are unsure which course to enroll in should contact the department chair.
+The Economics Department AP policy is listed in the Catalogue.
+Students who are unsure which course to enroll in should contact the department chair.

 The geosciences curriculum is quite flexible and broad and serves students in several majors.
 All students intending to concentrate in geoscience, environmental studies, or geoarchaeology must take one 100-level geoscience course.
 The department normally offers two different 100-level courses each semester.
 A student cannot receive credit for more than one 100-level course - a second course in geoscience must be at the 200-level.
 Students interested in concentrating should take an introductory course no later than fall semester of sophomore year - earlier if he/she also intends to study abroad.